Nova Southeastern University: Fort Lauderdale/Davie campus

 In 2021, HCA Florida University Hospital, along with a new medical office building and a new parking structure, opened adjacent to the main campus.

 NSU University School

-The main campus hosts the NSU University School.
-The University School is a fully accredited, independent, college preparatory school that serves grades pre-kindergarten through grade 12, and is located on the Davie campus.
-This school, often referred to as just the "University School", is organized into three academic sections: lower, middle, and upper schools.
+The main campus hosts NSU University School.
+University School is a fully accredited, independent, college preparatory school that serves grades pre-kindergarten through grade 12, and is located on the Davie campus.
+This school, often referred to as just "University School", is organized into three academic sections: Lower, Middle, and Upper schools.
 These represent, respectively, elementary, middle and high school divisions within the school.